-Thus, the conventional wisdom regarding the passage of Proposition 8 can be summarized in the following way-- had Obama not competed in the general election, turnout for these two groups would have been at their usual rates, and thus, Proposition 8 would have failed.
-Were racial/ethnic minorities more likely to support Proposition 8 than non-minorities, even when accounting for one's religiosity and political beliefs?
-This paper addresses this question by analyzing voter attitudes towards Proposition 8 both prior to and on the day of the election.
-The pre-election analyses consist of two statewide public opinion polls that included questions on attitudes towards same sex marriage.
-One was conducted in May 2008 and the other went into the field just one month prior to the general election.
+Marisa Abrajano, University of California, San Diego, 9500 Gilman Drive #0521, La Jolla, CA 92093 Email: mabrajano@ucsd.edu Were racial/ethnic minorities more likely to support Proposition 8 than nonminorities, even when accounting for their religiosity and political beliefs?
+This article addresses this question by analyzing voter attitudes toward Proposition 8 both prior to and on the day of the election.
+The pre-election analyses consist of two statewide public opinion polls that included questions on attitudes toward same-sex marriage.
+One was conducted in May 2008, and the other went into the field just one month prior to the general election.
 To understand voter preferences as they left the polls on the day of the election, I analyze exit poll data conducted by the Leavey Center for the Study of Los Angeles (LCSLA).
-This is the best available data on voters as they left the polls on Election Day, as the 2008 National Election Pool (NEP) data has yet to be publicly released.^v Finally, to determine whether increased turnout amongst Black and Latino voters is responsible for Proposition 8's passage, I calculate the Black and Latino vote on Proposition 8 based on their 2004 levels of voting.
+These are the best available data on voters as they left the polls on Election Day, as the 2008 NEP data have yet to be publicly released.
+Finally, to determine whether increased turnout among black and Latino voters is responsible for Proposition 8's passage, I calculate the black and Latino vote on Proposition 8 based on their 2004 levels of voting.

-The next section discusses the relevant literature on the dynamics of public opinions towards same sex marriage and gay rights more broadly, and the extent to which one's racial/ethnic identity factors into the formation of these attitudes.
-A brief discussion of the specific efforts made by the pro- and anti- Proposition 8 campaigns to target Blacks and Latinos follows.
+The next section discusses the relevant literature on the dynamics of public opinions toward same-sex marriage and gay rights more broadly and the extent to which one's racial/ethnic identity factors into the formation of these attitudes.
+A brief discussion of the specific efforts made by the pro- and anti-Proposition 8 campaigns to target blacks and Latinos follows.
 Next, the research design and data are presented, along with the findings from the analysis.
 A final section concludes.

-Racial/Ethnic Differences on Attitudes Towards Gay Rights
+Racial/Ethnic Differences on Attitudes toward Gay Rights

-A rich body of literature has examined the issue of gay rights, focusing both on opinion formation (Lewis 2003; Lewis 2005; Egan and Sherill 2005; Haider-Markel and Joslyn 2008; Egan and Sherrill 2009; Lax and Philips 2009; Barth, Overby and Huffmon 2009) as well as the reasons leading states to adopt constitutional amendments banning same sex marriage (Haider-Markel 2001; Bowler and Donovan 2004; Nicholson-Crotty 2006; Campbell and Monson 2008).
+A rich body of literature has examined the issue of gay rights, focusing both on opinion formation (Lewis 2003, 2005; Egan and Sherrill 2005; Haider-Markel and Joslyn 2008; Egan and Sherrill 2009; Lax and Phillips 2009; Barth, Overby, and Huffmon 2009) and the reasons leading states to adopt constitutional amendments banning same-sex marriage (Haider-Markel 2001; Bowler and Donovan 2004; Nicholson-Crotty 2006; Campbell and Monson 2008).
 Donovan, Wenzel, and Bowler (2000) have also examined statewide variations in the types of antigay policies enacted.
-This issue has also been more broadly packaged as part of the "moral values" platform used most recently in Bush's 2004 presidential campaign (Abrajano, et al 2008; Campbell and Monson 2008).
-A subset of the public opinion research has focused on racial variations in public opinion towards gay rights, particularly between Blacks and Whites (Levitt and Klassen 1974; Hudson and Ricketss 1980; Schneider and Lewis 1984; Lewis 2003).
+This issue has also been more broadly packaged as part of the "moral values" platform used most recently in Bush's 2004 presidential campaign (Abrajano, Alvarez, and Nagler 2008; Campbell and Monson 2008).
+A subset of the public opinion research has focused on racial variations in public opinion toward gay rights, particularly between blacks and whites (Levitt and Klassen 1974; Hudson and Ricketts 1980; Schneider and Lewis 1984; Lewis 2003).
 The conclusions from these studies are mixed.
-Some have found Whites to hold more negative attitudes than do Blacks, while others demonstrate the opposite effect.
-Explanations as to why Blacks are less supportive of gay rights, when compared to other groups in society, has been attributed to their higher levels of religiosity and affiliation as fundamental Protestants when compared to Whites (Taylor 1988; Taylor and Chatters 1996), the commonly held belief that Blacks are more homophobic than are Whites (Brandt 1999), and an opposition to the framing of gay rights as a civil rights issue (Gates 1999).
-It is also worthwhile to note that Blacks' religious practices and affiliations have remained consistent and stable for some time.
-As the research by Egan and Sherill (2009) points out, controlling for one's religiosity dissipates the role of race in explaining public opinion towards same-sex marriage.
+Some have found whites to hold more negative attitudes than do blacks, while others demonstrate the opposite effect.
+Explanations as to why blacks are less supportive of gay rights, when compared to other groups in society, have been attributed to their higher levels of religiosity and affiliation as fundamental Protestants when compared to whites (Taylor 1988; Taylor and Chatters 1996), the commonly held belief that blacks are more homophobic than are whites (Brandt 1999), and an opposition to the framing of gay rights as a civil rights issue (Gates 1999).
+It is also worthwhile to note that blacks' religious practices and affiliations have remained consistent and stable for some time.
+As the research by Egan and Sherrill (2009) points out, controlling for one's religiosity dissipates the role of race in explaining public opinion toward same-sex marriage.